Forever Young (1992 film): Development

+Filming

 Initial film shooting started in February 1992 through to April 1992.
 Film producers were reluctant to release too much information about the film to the media, particularly the ending, while photograph releases to print media were limited.
 Various locations were used including Mendocino County where shooting took place from March 29 to April 2.
 A purpose-built set was built at the Stornetta Ranch, near the lighthouse in Point Arena.
 Although the film made use of real rain for some exterior scenes, artificial rainmakers were also used to maintain a consistency in downpours for the cameras.

 Curtis had never met Gibson prior to working with him on the film.
 During an interview, she notes the cast members would frequently play pranks on each other but that "it was a fun set, this was the fun place to be."
 It was the first film where Curtis had played a mother.
 Gibson had to spend 2 hours each day to have the latex aging make-up applied to make him appear as an 80-year-old.
+During filming, he slipped and dislocated his shoulder, but did not immediately realize the severity of the injury.
+After becoming dizzy and struggling to remember his lines, a chiropractor reset his shoulder.
+Gibson later remarked that forgetting his lines troubled him more than the pain.

 In the scene where Wood sings "You Are My Sunshine" to the girl in the tree house, it was originally going to be a different song which according to director Steve Miner, would have been very expensive to use, whereas the song used in the film was already freely available in the public domain.
 The film was completed for around $20 million.